 Showers – Psycho (1960)

 In the 1960 classic Hitchcock movie the iconic shower scene has spawned many copycat scenes in horror movies, and for good reason.
 Any time a horror movie switches to a scene where the water begins to flow and someone steps naked into a shower or steaming bath tub a feeling of unease grips your heart, this is all due to the feelings of total vulnerability expertly utilised and exploited by Alfred Hitchcock in the 1960 movie Psycho.
+It has gone on to become a horror movie trope, copied by many other horror creators, someone steps into a shower, usually a naked nubile, and we all know something is going to happen and it isn’t going to be good.

 © Colin Lawson Books